 Introduction of Siri

 The technology was more of an amusing feature at that point, and it didn’t provide the sort of professional results we expect of a full-featured digital assistant.
-The technology didn’t really start improving until the development of deep learning models that started to come out in 2009.
+The technology didn’t really start improving until the development of deep learning models.

 Other smartphone developers were quick to pick up the technology after the introduction of Siri.

 Problems With Speech Recognition

 The technology for speech recognition has been around for several years, but up until the introduction of speech recognition for the smartphone there have been issues with optimal word recognition.
 Words used to have to be spoken very slowly for them to be processed accurately.

 As the capabilities increased, processors sped up and the amount of training necessary for a program to understand you correctly have been drastically reduced.
 Siri and other voice recognition programs create a database of your voice structure to better understand and interpret your commands.

 Now, voice training in the traditional sense is no longer required, and the system automatically adjusts based on your responses.
 Essentially, speech recognition technology has learned how to learn on its own.

 Deep learning technology requires the use of massive databases of information to work correctly.

 When you use your smartphone, you’ll notice that it require Internet access to provide accurate results.
 This is because the databases and service that these applications require to run operate on cloud-based servers.